Watch Jon struggle up those hills to raise money for Dementia NZ

 Jon

-Thanks Jim, much appreciated.
+Thanks very much Sally, much appreciated.

-Thanks Paula, much appreciated.
+Thanks for your support, much appreciated.

 Your message will be displayed on the page and emailed to the donor.